calle256/chat-app/README.md

 Open the solution file in VisualStudio and run.

 ## Linux
-Requirements: Mono
+Requirements: Dotnet runtime 8.0.0

+To compile the server, run the following command:
+`dotnet build ChatApp/server [target path for artifacts]`
+To just run the server from the command line, run the following command:
+`dotnet run --project ChatApp/server`

 To compile the server, run the following command in the Git folder:
-`csc ChatApp/server/*.cs -out:server.exe`
-Then start the server file with:
-`mono server.exe`
+`dotnet build ChatApp/client [target path for artifacts]`

-To compile the server, run the following command in the Git folder:
+To instead run the client from the command line, use the following command:
-`csc ChatApp/client/*.cs -out:client.exe`
-Then run the client with:
-`mono client.exe`

-NOTE!
-No functionality currently exists for communicating between server and client.
+`dotnet run --project ChatApp/client`

 ## Unit tests
-Run the following command in the Git folder for unit testing:
+To run the client tests, run the following command:
+`dotnet test Client.Test`
+To instead run the server tests, run the following command:
-`dotnet test`
+`dotnet test Server.Test`
 Run the following command in the Git folder for code coverage:
 `dotnet tool install --global dotnet-coverage`
 Then run: